anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-The thread has been updated with the resent response.
+The thread has been updated with the recent response.
 <br />

 <p>